oTwoWin/Labo_HTTP_1/README.md

 `<script src="js/animals.js"></script>`

-Then we just added a `h2` tag with a class containing `animals` which will be the target of the animal.js script.
+Then we just added a `<h2>` tag with a class containing `animals` which will be the target of the animal.js script.

 ## 5. Dynamic reverse proxy configuration

+### About the proxy server

+This one is the same as the old one but with one difference.
+This allows you to pass the addresses of the dynamic and static server as parameters.

+### Building the server image

+To run the server, you have to build the image with the Dockerfile located in `docker_images/apache-reverse-proxy-dynamic` folder.

 ### Running the server

-To run the server, you have to build the image with the Dockerfile located in `docker_images/apache-reverse-proxy` folder.
 After you built it, you can run the server with the command `docker run -d -e STATIC_APP={IP ADRESS OF YOUR STATIC SERVER} -e DYNAMIC_APP={IP ADRESS OF YOUR DYNAMIC SERVER} --name {NAME OF YOUR CONTAINER} -p 8080:{PORT OF YOUR STATIC SERVER} {NAME OF YOUR IMAGE}`

+Please replace the differents parameter with your configurations.

 ### Test